Back to main page

 Let $p$ be a prime number, $d$ an odd prime to $p$ positive integer and $r$ a positive integer.
 For every $t\in\mathbb{F}_{p^r}$ consider the exponential sum \[S_{p^r,d}(t):= \frac{-1}{{p}^{r/2}}\sum_{x\in\mathbb{F}_{p^r}}\mathsf{exp}\big(2\pi i \mathsf{Trace}_{\mathbb{F}_{p^r}/\mathbb{F}_p}(x^d+tx)/p\big).\] Observe that, since $d$ is odd, these exponential sums are real numbers with absolute value less than $1$ after Deligne's proof of the Weil Conjectures.

-Below you will find the histogram of the set $\{S_{p^r,d}(t)\ \vert\ t\in\mathbb{F}_{p^r}\}$ for different values of the parameters $p,d,r$; computed using SageMath and Julia Programming Language.
+Below you will find the histogram of the set $\{S_{p^r,d}(t)\ \vert\ t\in\mathbb{F}_{p^r}\}$ for different values of the parameters $p,d,r$ (the total area normalized to be 1); computed using SageMath and Julia Programming Language.

 The shape of the histogram is determined by the geometric monodromy group of the corresponding $\ell$-adic local system on $\mathbb{A}^1/\mathbb{F}_p$.
 These pictures suggest that the monodromy group $G_{\mathsf{geom}}$ may be finite in some cases (for $(p,d)\in \{(2,3),(2,5),(3,5),(5,3)\}$), and in other cases we obtain the pushforward by the trace of the Haar measure of a compact maximal subgroup of $\mathsf{Sp}_{d-1}(\mathbb{C})$ (for $p=7$ and $d=3,5$), i.e. $G_{\mathsf{geom}}=\mathsf{Sp}_{d-1}(\mathbb{C})$.